coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/configuring-runtime-options.md

 For details on available RTS options and setting RTS options using the command line, in the [GHC User's Guide](https://downloads.haskell.org/ghc/8.10.4/docs/users_guide.pdf) see the sections _RTS Options for SMP Parallelism_ on page 122 and _Running a Compiled Program_ on page 158.

-For example, to produce runtime system statistics for each garbage collection in addition to using default RTS options, include the following RTS option in your `cardano-node run` command where `<FileName>` is the name of the file in the current folder where you want to output statistics:
+For example, to produce runtime system statistics for each garbage collection in addition to using default RTS options, include the following RTS option in your `cardano-node run` command where `<FileName>` is the name of the file in the current folder where you want to output statistics and `<Options>` is the list of options that you use when running your node:

-`/usr/local/bin/cardano-node run +RTS -S<FileName> -RTS --topology \${TOPOLOGY} --database-path \${DB_PATH} --socket-path \${SOCKET_PATH} --host-addr \${HOSTADDR} --port \${PORT} --config \${CONFIG}`
+`/usr/local/bin/cardano-node run +RTS -S<FileName> -RTS <Options>`

-If you are not satisfied with the performance of an instance of Cardano Node, subjectively you may notice improvement using custom RTS options such as:
+If you are not satisfied with the performance of an instance of Cardano Node, then subjectively you may notice improvement using custom RTS options such as:

 ```bash
 +RTS -N -qg -qb -RTS